Part of our Databases MCP category.

 Rating: 4/5

-Graphiti’s MCP server earns a 4/5 for being the most architecturally sophisticated AI memory MCP server available — temporal knowledge graphs, multi-database support (now including Neptune and Kuzu), multi-LLM provider flexibility (now with Gemini 3), nine entity types, and full open-source deployment under Apache 2.0.
-It loses a point for heavy infrastructure requirements (Docker + graph DB + LLM API key minimum), the LLM extraction cost overhead, 217 open issues (up from 200) including hallucination bugs and a cluster of build_communities stability issues, 148 open PRs showing contribution flow outpacing merge capacity, “experimental” status despite the 1.0 label, and no hosted/remote option for zero-ops deployment.
+Graphiti’s MCP server earns a 4/5 for being the most architecturally sophisticated AI memory MCP server available — temporal knowledge graphs, multi-database support (FalkorDB, Neo4j, Kuzu, Neptune), multi-LLM provider flexibility, nine entity types, and full open-source deployment under Apache 2.0. v0.29.0’s combined extraction (single LLM call for node + edge extraction, down from two) directly addresses the long-standing cost concern.
+It loses a point for heavy infrastructure requirements (Docker + graph DB + LLM API key minimum), 229 open issues including hallucination bugs and an unresolved build_communities cluster (six issues, six weeks, no fixes), 173 open PRs showing contribution flow outpacing merge capacity, “experimental” status despite the 1.0 label, and no hosted/remote option for zero-ops deployment.
 The disclosed CVE-2026-32247 (Cypher injection, patched in v0.28.2) is a reminder to keep versions current.
 But for teams that need agents to understand how information evolves over time, nothing else in the MCP ecosystem comes close.

 Use this if: You’re building conversational agents or complex applications where facts change over time, you want full data control with self-hosted deployment, you need multi-LLM and multi-database flexibility, and your infrastructure can support Docker + a graph database.